-Pool water needs to be circulated through the filter in order to remain clean and clear.
+Pool water must be circulated through the filter to remain clean and clear.
 The pool pump will push water through the filter media, which is made up of sand, diatomaceous earth, or a cartridge.

 In this article, I will show you how to calculate the amount of sand to use depending on the size of your filter.
 I will go over some popular filter models and how much sand is needed in each of them.